FahadOS/dissertation/draftInterim.typ

 === Challenges and Goals for Language Evaluation <nonumber>
 // *There are several venues for software analysis such as from a cybersecurity standpoint, yet quickly limitations are set on how to measure such aspects because software is not rigid in a scientific sense, so comparison methods need to be chosen best for empirical anaysis.*

 Evaluating a new programming language in a kernel context is an inherently difficult problem in software measurability.
 As highlighted in a NIST workshop, software is not a uniform physical product but more akin to a "form of human expression," which makes quality metrics "highly subjective and context-dependent" @WhiteHouse2024.
 This challenge is magnified in an operating system kernel, one of the most complex software artifacts.
-The kernel's intricate interactions with hardware and concurrent processes mean its behaviour is not "entirely deterministic," which, as the report notes, "hinders the capacity to reliably and consistently measure" its true performance and security characteristics @BidenAdminLanguageSafety.
+The kernel's intricate interactions with hardware and concurrent processes mean its behaviour is not "entirely deterministic," which, as the report notes, "hinders the capacity to reliably and consistently measure" its true performance and security characteristics @WhiteHouse2024.

 This difficulty is compounded by the challenge of analysis.
 The NIST workshop concludes that traditional methods, such as "counting known vulnerabilities, are insufficient" and not "forward-looking" @WhiteHouse2024.
 This defines the central research gap: a simple tally of C-based CVEs that Rust might have prevented is not a complete evaluation.
 A proper assessment must empirically quantify the new, complex trade-offs introduced by the new language—such as the performance cost of its safety abstractions versus its gains in stability.
 Therefore, this project's "analysis suite" is designed to create a framework for this difficult but necessary empirical analysis, providing new, quantifiable metrics beyond just bug counts.

+// need these subheadings to be more about measuring maintainability
 === Non-Deterministic Latency Problem <nonumber>

 === Zero Cost Abstraction <nonumber>

 === Garbage Collection <nonumber>

+=== need

 == The C Language Family and Linux